AndrewEllis93/Print-Tuning-Guide/README.md

 I am adding new information all the time, be sure to check back.\
 If you have issues, comments, or suggestions, please let me know on Discord: [Ellis#4980](https://discordapp.com/users/207622442842062849)

+You can find bed the models and textures I am using in [Hartk's GitHub repo](https://github.com/hartk1213/MISC/tree/main/Voron%20Mods/SuperSlicer).
+The bed texture I am using is an older one from him in [VoronUsers.](https://github.com/VoronDesign/VoronUsers/tree/master/slicer_configurations/PrusaSlicer/hartk1213/V0/Bed_Shape)

 Thank you to **bythorsthunder** for help with testing these methods and providing some of the photos.

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate?business=U6F2FZMXXSBSW&no_recurring=0&currency_code=USD)